 Dolores moves from the ordinary, physical head of the first line through all the changes to the final, despairing wail of he-e-e-ead.
-You don’t have to copy her (don’t copy her, unless you understand her choices), but if you sing the word head exactly the same each time – it appears 17 times in Zombie – then you’re wasting it.
+You don’t have to copy her (don’t copy her, unless you understand her choices), but if you sing the word head exactly the same each time – it appears 17 times in Zombie – then you’re wasting the word.
 Remember how many meanings the word head carries in English.
 Here are some of them.
 In song, it carries even more.
 Use it wisely and well.

 In the chorus, Dolores sings the suffering of each individual family as they crash into the unmoving, uncaring, inhuman brick wall of civil war.
 The zombie.
 That unexpected juxtaposition of the most powerful vocals with the most bloodless word shocked the 1994 brain into thought.

 There’s a logic to the word zombie’s position, but you have to think to work it out.
 That’s what Dolores is looking for: a moment of clear, conscious thought, instead of numb endurance.
 The best anti-war songs force the audience to think as individual human beings.